Graduate: New Student Checklist

 2. Request Transcripts.

 If you have not already submitted your official degree noted transcript, your official transcript is required in order to maintain matriculation.

 Please proceed to my.marist.edu/health-services for further information about required health documentation.
 Please note that you will not be able to register for courses if the required information is not submitted.

 4. Register for classes.

 Registration for the fall semester will begin in April and spring semester registration begins in November.
-For the majority of our graduate programs, the Graduate Admission office will provide registration information, however, for the Mental Health Counseling, Educational Psychology, and Museum Studies programs, program directors will initiate contact with their students in order to provide advisement and course registration.
+For the majority of our graduate programs, the Graduate Admission office will provide registration information, however, for the Mental Health Counseling, Education, School Psychology, and Museum Studies programs, program directors will provide advisement and course registration.

 5. Find housing as needed.

 The Office of Housing and Residential Life compiles a listing of available rental properties in the local area.